APL200 Local Planning

 M-BYREG, M-LA, M-EIE

-A municipal plan may be viewed as a landscape project.
+A municipal plan may be viewed as a landscape project and a tool for place-making.
 Norwegian municipalities organize local democracy, provide services to their communities, and represent at the same time land-use and planning authority.
 The municipality is required to provide a comprehensive plan, with a social component (policies, services) and a land-use component.
 Municipal planning authority thus constitutes the principal spatial competence in Norway, and its overall land-use plan represents its most comprehensive instrument.
 In this course, the students learn how to create a municipal plan (the land-use component), i.e. to shape landscapes and to control spatial development using the land-use plan as a tool.
 It involves a wide range of knowledge, competence, and skills:

 - insight in spatial planning as a technical support for sustainable development, ie for politicians, business, and civil society in the design of cities and landscapes, in the organization of space, and in place-making processes;